Jordan396/S3-Compatible-Instagram-Scraper/README.md

 ---

 ## Project Overview
 Building upon the fantastic work by [*rarcega*](https://github.com/rarcega/instagram-scraper), this repository allows users to start scraping instagram data *immediately*, with the scraped data being organized neatly in Amazon S3 ready to be analyzed.
-Each _post_ by the target instagram user is stored conveniently in its own folder; and this folder will contain the image as well as the post's associated metadata.
+Each _post_ by the target instagram user is stored conveniently in its own folder.
+Each folder contains the image as well as the post's associated metadata.

 The directory structure on Amazon S3 is as such:
 ```